anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 - Immortal Memory: You are haunted by the memories of those that have fallen.
 Even if their spirits have moved on, and the bodies are dust, their memories linger for eternity.
     - (WIL +1)
     - Whenever encountering a place of great suffering.
-You may relive the tragedy through a memory that lingers.
-And gain an Omen.
+You may relive the tragedy through a memory that lingers, gain an Omen.
     - There is a 1/20 chance that things become all too real.
 You suffer the same fate in reality.
 This might cause creatures and Powers to reappear.

 - Leech: An acquired taste.
 Or perhaps a disease.
 Maybe a curse.
 An eternal thirst
     - (TOU -1 WIL -1)
     - Blood heals and sustains you.
 A pint of blood heals you for D4-1 hp.
-You must still eat regular food, but you suffer the effects of starvation after one day.
+You suffer the effects of starvation after two day.

-- Likeable: There’s something about your smile.
-The way you compose yourself.
-The way you speak.
-You’re best described as approachable.
-It’s weird.
-    - Get -3DR to persuasion/negociacion tests
-    - Can't fumble on negoctiations
+- Intimidating
+    - (PRE -2, STR +0)
+    - persuasion/negotiation tests succeed when rolled below 10
+    - Spend an Omen to cause a moralle test

 - Living Armor: You’ve survived war.
 You’ve survived because of cold steel that has been scarred so that you may live.
 It’s become a part of you and you’ve learned to carry its burden.
     - (Medium or Heavy Armour, TOU +2)